networkandcode/networkandcode.github.io/_posts/python/2020-06-21-python-prepare-networking-configuration-with-jinja2-templates.md

 ---
-categories: python
+categories: "python"
-title: python > prepare networking configuration with jinja2 templates
+title: "python > prepare networking configuration with jinja2 templates"
 ---
 ### Topic
 Jinja2 is a templating language used within Python, and we are going to